Updated September 2023

 Spanish politicians and international investors have grossly misjudged Spain.
-In retrospect Spain will be viewed as subprime where all of the banking results looked good, until they didn't.
+In retrospect, Spain will be viewed as a subprime where all of the banking results looked good until they didn't.
 This is typical of bubbles, and Spain will be no different.
 [Casey]

-Spain has over 1,000,000 of unsold homes.
-And most homes are on the wrong places (on the coast).
+Spain has over 1,000,000 unsold homes.
+And most homes are in the wrong places (on the coast).
 According to official statistics (which are highly cooked), Spanish house prices are down a little more than 10% from their peaks.
 In reality, they are down A LOT MORE.
-Spanish banks are hiding their problems by cooking their books, by not marking loans to market, by lending to zombie companies and by making 40 year and 100% loan-to-value loans.
+Spanish banks are hiding their problems by cooking their books, by not marking loans to market, by lending to zombie companies, and by making 40 year and 100% loan-to-value loans.

 Spanish banks are now the largest real estate owners in Spain and hence, Spanish Real Estate is the greatest risk for Spanish banks.

-The Euro has become Spanish number one enemy.
+The Euro has become the Spanish number, one enemy.
 In order to solve the problem, Spain must either increase dramatically its productivity (something simply impossible) or reduce the wages by at least 30% (unemployment is over 20%).
-However a devaluation of the Spanish Peseta by 30% like Britain did with the Pound is simply impossible as long as Spain stays within the EU.
+However, a devaluation of the Spanish Peseta by 30% like Britain did with the Pound is simply impossible as long as Spain stays within the EU.

 Posted March 16, 2009